securesign/artifact-signer-ansible/README.md

                 port: <port>
         ```

-3. Create a Redis Instance:
+3. Create a Redis instance:
     * Follow the AWS documentation to create an Elasticache Redis instance or any other equivalent provider.
     * Note the instance's hostname, port, and password.

-4. Configure the Ansible collection again.
+4. Configure the Ansible collection again:
     * Within `roles/tas_single_node/defaults/main.yml` change the following

         ```yaml